illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ----------|------
 Clear Explanation of your own role | 3
-Did your listed accomplished work match what was describe? | 3 Did you self-critique cover or mention any proposed deficiencies? | 3 Was your markdown proper and well formed HTML when rendered? | 1
+Did your listed accomplished work match what was describe? | 3 Did your self-critique cover or mention any proposed deficiencies? | 3 Was your markdown proper and well formed HTML when rendered? | 1

 #### Points for Group Critique